 Determining how often you visit the dentist concerns the following factors:

-It is important to not determine your need for dental care on what is covered in your dental plan.
+It is important to resist determining your need for dental care based solely on what is covered in your dental plan.